 Claims alleging malpractice have been asserted against the Hospital and are currently in various stages of litigation.
 Management and the Hospital's legal counsel intend to vigorously defend against these claims.
-It is the opinion of management that the commercial insurance in force is adequate to provide for potential losses resulting from any pending or threatened litigation as of December 31, 2015 and 2014.
+It is the opinion of management that the commercial insurance in force is adequate to provide for potential losses resulting from any pending or threatened litigation as of December 31, 2017.

-Other: In April 2015, the Hospital entered into an agreement with a third party vendor to be provided hospitalist and intensivist services.
+Other: In April 2015, the Hospital entered into an agreement with a third party vendor to be provided with hospitalist and intensivist services.
 The agreement expires March 2018 and includes an annual commitment of \$750,000, subject to termination.
+In March 2018, the Hospital entered into an agreement with a different entity to provide hospitalist and intensivist services.
+The agreement runs from April 2018 to March 2021 and includes an annual commitment of \$720,000, subject to termination.